-27.1.7.3.
-Multicast Not Propagating Far Enough or Propagating Too Far property to restrict or expand propagation.
+21.1.7.3 Multicast Not Propagating Far Enough or Propagating Too Far

 You can control how far the multicast packets propagate by setting the badly misnamed time to live.
 Using the multicast IP protocol, the timeToLive value indicates the scope or range in which a packet may be forwarded.
 By convention: